-Students studying Applied Behavior Analysis (ABA) at our Washington, D.C. campus learn to effect socially significant behavioral changes in individuals with developmental disabilities, those in regular educational settings, and those who wish to improve performance or master skills in a variety of ways.
+Students studying Applied Behavior Analysis (ABA) at The Chicago School's Washington, D.C.
+Campus learn to effect socially significant behavioral changes in individuals with developmental disabilities, those in regular educational settings, and those who wish to improve performance or master skills in a variety of ways.
 Using a natural science approach, ABA professionals systematically collect and analyze data to validate incremental changes in observable behavior.

 Students in the D.C.
-Campus' ABA master's program gain experience and exposure in a wide variety of ABA applications and specialties, including instructional design, precision teaching, and verbal behavior.
+Campus' Applied Behavior Analysis master's program gain experience and exposure in a wide variety of ABA applications and specialties, including instructional design, precision teaching, and verbal behavior.
 Our program is unique in that students receive a solid foundation in the principles of clinical psychology, in addition to thorough training in ABA techniques—preparing them to work with a range of populations in both clinical and business/industry settings.
 Opportunities to gain real-world experience provide graduates with valuable skills to take with them into the work force.

 The ABA course sequence is approved by the Behavior Analyst Certification Board® and graduates are eligible to sit for national certification by the Behavior Analysis Certification Board®.